claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

     - then you can go into OBS => Settings => Audio => Mic/Auxiliary and select "krisp microphone"
         - You might have to do this every time you run OBS, and make sure Krisp is running (see above) and using correct input source
         - !!!!
 Initially for any scenes that shared my screen, I got echo on audio!
 See [above](#avoid-echoes) for how to fix this.
+    - To close Krisp down again, the only way I've found so far is via Activity Monitor and Force Quit!
+        - It can be quite intrusive and annoying but it does do the job.
 - [More here](https://krisp.ai/blog/obs-remove-background-noise/)